Parish and town councils

 The services provided by parish councils vary depending on how large and how active the councils are.
 Some do not meet very often, and are not very active.
 Other larger parish councils carry out many duties such as street lighting, managing cemeteries, allotments, commons, village halls, war memorials and markets.

 Councillors are usually elected every four years.
-They are not paid, although they may claim expenses, and they have to obey a local government code of conduct.
+They are not paid, although they may claim expenses, and they must behave in accordance with their code of conduct for members.
 Each parish council may have its own code of conduct which you can consult either on the parish council website for your area, or by contacting the parish clerk.

 Parish council documents